loreanvictor/streamlet/README.md

 If you are into these kinds of experiments, checkout [the callbag standard](https://github.com/callbag/callbag) as well.
 The main differences between streamlets and aforementioned libraries are:

-- Streamlets handle both pullables and listenables, and anything in between.
-Callbags do the same, RxJS does not.
+- Streamlets and callbags handle both pullables and listenables, and anything in between.
+RxJS does not.
 - Streamlets support pausing / resuming by default.
 This [can be added](https://github.com/erikras/callbag-pausable) to callbags as well, not supported by the standard itself.
 RxJS does not support this.
 - Streamlets and callbags are pretty light-weight.
 RxJS operators and utilities are way heavier than both.